open-telemetry/oteps/text/trace/0235-sampling-threshold-in-trace-state.md

 * If the `th` key is not specified, Always Sample.
 * Else derive `T` by parsing the `th` key as a hex value as described below.
-* If `T` is 0, Always Sample.
+* If `T` is 0 and the _sampled_ flag is set, Always Sample.
 This implies that non-probabilistic sampling is taking place.
 * Compare the 56 bits of `T` with the 56 bits of `R`.
 If `T <= R`, then do not sample.

 The `R` value MUST be derived as follows: